What is the Via Francigena?

 The Via Francigena today

 Via Francigena was designated as a Cultural Route by the Council of Europe in 1994 and then as a Major Cultural Route in 2004.
 There have been increasing investments in this route, particularly through Italy.
-In 2009, the Italian Government recognised the importance and benefit of recovering this route and ensuring that it is well signposted.
+In 2009, the Italian Government recognised the importance and benefit of recovering this route.
+It ensures that the route has good sign posts.
 They began supporting communities along the route in providing services for pilgrims.

 The package that we provide will follow the Via Francigena from Vercelli in Northern Italy down to Rome over some 779km.
 It is divided into 16 sections.
 You can do one section or a couple of sections to fit your timeframe and challenge level.